 - maple syrup and maple flakes to finish these cookies, adding extra maple flavour and crunch to the exterior.

 Don't forget that real maple syrup is not the same as maple-flavoured syrup or maple pancake syrup.
-Flavoured syrups and pancake syrups are made from corn syrup or glucose that is flavoured with artificial maple extract (or even real maple flavouring).
-For this recipe, use real maple products that are produced from the sap of maple trees and sold in the New England, Quebec, and Ontario areas at sugar shacks, in grocery stores in the specialty aisle.
+Flavoured syrups and pancake syrups are made from corn syrup or glucose that is flavoured with artificial maple extract (or sometimes real maple flavouring).

 In general, maple flavour is very delicate and subtle, especially when combined in cookie doughs, so you should always buy a dark maple syrup with a more robust flavour to bake with.